Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Experiment

-where $x_{i,1}, x_{i,2}, x_{i,3}, x_{i,4}, x_{i,5}$ are uniform random numbers in the range $[-10, 10]$, and $\epsilon_i$ is a standard normal random variable with a mean of 0 and a variance of 1.
+{where $x_{i,1}, x_{i,2}, x_{i,3}, x_{i,4}, x_{i,5}$ are uniform random numbers in the range $[-10, 10]$, and $\epsilon_i$ is a standard normal random variable with a mean of 0 and a variance of 1.
 The index $i = 1, \dots, 1000$ represents a sample.
-The mean and standard deviation for (1) are 1.733 and 84.931, respectively, whereas those for (2) are 36.262 and 188.296, respectively.
+The mean and standard deviation for (1) are $-0.07$ and $2.19$, respectively, whereas those for (2) are $2.24$ and $2.40$, respectively.}

-First, the accuracies of the models were compared (Table \ref{tab:accuracy_case1}, Table \ref{tab:accuracy_case2}).The dataset was randomly split 20 times with a training size of 0.7 and a test size of 0.3.
-The mean MSEs obtained from these splits are compared below.
+First, the accuracies of the models were compared (Table~\ref{tab:accuracy_sim}; {values to the right of $\pm$ represent the standard deviation (SD) over 20 repeated splits}).
+The dataset was randomly split 20 times with a training size of 0.7 and a test size of 0.3 ({data generation and model training: seed~42}). {CE generation (base-case selection and SLSQP initial values for Methods~1 and~2) used seed~0 for Case~1 and seed~99 for Case~2; NSGA-II (Method~3) used seed~1.} The mean MSEs obtained from these splits are compared below.

+{In Case 1 (Table~\ref{tab:accuracy_sim}), the MSE values of all five models range from 1.263 to 1.397, with fully overlapping standard deviation ranges (mean $\pm$ SD), constituting a \textbf{valid model-multiplicity setting} in which all models---including LR---are approximately equally accurate.
+In Case 2 (Table~\ref{tab:accuracy_sim}), the Case~2 true function is designed so that the three nonlinear models (RF: 2.080, LGB: 1.977, MLP: 2.155) have overlapping mean $\pm$ SD ranges---constituting a \textbf{valid model-multiplicity setting among the nonlinear models}---while LR (5.810) is substantially worse and is excluded by the top-$m$ selection in Method~3.
+Together, Case~1 tests full model multiplicity (all models similar) and Case~2 tests nonlinear-only multiplicity (LR excluded).}

-Next, we evaluated these methods (Table \ref{tab:ta2n1} ,Table \ref{tab:ta2n2}).
-Specifically, we set $y_t = \infty$.
-Twenty CEs were generated for each randomly selected base.
-Using these multiple CEs, the evaluation metrics described in Section 2.2 were calculated.
-Finally, the mean values of 50 cases were compared.
+Next, we evaluated these methods (Table~\ref{tab:ta2n1}, Table~\ref{tab:ta2n2}).
+Specifically, we set $y_t = \infty$ {(i.e., the CE is optimized to maximize the predicted outcome; the loss function is the absolute error, $\text{loss}(y_t, f(X)) = |y_t - f(X)|$, so that minimizing the loss with $y_t = \infty$ is equivalent to maximizing $f(X)$)}.
+10 CEs ($=S$) were generated for each randomly selected base.
+Using these multiple CEs, the evaluation metrics described in Section~\ref{subsec4} were calculated.
+Finally, the mean values of {20} cases were compared.